 It is entirely possible for the global distribution of income among all persons in the world to have widened while one or both of the between country measures have been decreasing.
-In recent years, largely because of the rapid growth in per capita incomes in India and China, population-weighted between-country inequality (Concept 2) has fallen, while unweighted inequality (Concept 1), which rose until around 2000, has fallen since then, Milanovic (2016, Figure 4.1).
+In recent years, largely because of the rapid growth in per capita incomes in India and China, populationweighted between-country inequality (Concept 2) has fallen, while unweighted inequality (Concept 1), which rose until around 2000, has fallen since then, Milanovic (2016, Figure 4.1).
 At the same time, before the pandemic, the fall in weighted between-country inequality has been accompanied by rising inequality within many countries, with the net effect that the global distribution of income between all the people in the world has become more equal, see again Milanovic (2016, Figure 3.1) and Deaton (2013, 262).
-But the enrichment of China has diminished the size of the contribution that its high growth (and large population) has made to narrowing the global distribution of income among all persons.
+But the enrichment of China has diminished the size of the contribution that its high growth (and large population) has made to narrowing the global distribution of income among all persons; if a country grows fast enough for long enough, it will inevitably become rich.